Sugar’s kind of the bane of our existence.

-For most of the country, the best solution to eating less sugar is simply to replace it with “sugar substitues,” like aspartame, sucralose, and saccharin.
+For most of the country, the best solution to eating less sugar is simply to replace it with “sugar substitutes,” like aspartame, sucralose, and saccharin.
 These, however, are fake, laboratory-made foods that are even worse than sugar.

-- Fresh fruit with real whipped cream
+- Fresh fruit plain or with real whipped cream

 - A slice of sprouted bread, topped with butter and unsweetened apple butter

 - Coconut flour cake

 - Homemade ice cream